How To Prepare For Med School Interviews: Common Questions

 How to Prepare for a Medical School Interview

-Preparing for your medical school interviews is one of the best ways to ease pre-interview jitters.
+Preparing for your interviews for medical school is one of the best ways to ease pre-interview jitters.
 Once you know the interview’s format, you can effectively practice.
-Here are some helpful medical school interview tips:
+Here are some helpful tips:

 1. Research Medical Schools